-Learn how to create monthly income from just four dividend stocks to pay your bills
+Learn how to create monthly dividend checks from just four dividend stocks and use dividends to pay bills

 Readers of the blog will know that I absolutely love dividend stocks.
 These income investments work on so many levels and are a constant source for positive return.

-Stock prices can crash but the dividends you collect on your stocks will always be positive cash flow.
+Stock prices can crash but the dividends you collect on your stocks will always be positive cash flow and the feeling you get seeing those dividend checks hit your account is amazing!

 One problem with dividend stocks is that most companies only pay their dividend every three months.
-That might not be a problem if you’re reinvesting the money but its tough for anyone living off their investments.
+That might not be a problem if you’re reinvesting the money but it makes using dividends to pay bills really difficult.

 Check out the video or scroll down to read the transcription.